blackcodecamp/CloudWebDevelopment/1_2_CreateGHPages.md

 ## Edit your website
 1. Open your IDE VS Code
-2. Open the folder where you stored your repo `myresapp`
+2. Open the folder where you stored your repo `resume-app`
 3. Open the `index.html` file under `Explorer`
 4. Replace the existing information with your information
 5. In the Menu Bar click 'View', 'Terminal' to open the Terminal in VS Code